zakimjz/zakimjz.github.io/pages/courses/datamining/syllabus.md

 notify all faculty who have that student.
 Once notification is made, all faculty will make every reasonable effort to accommodate the student’s absence and will communicate that accommodation directly to the student.
-Failure to make an appropriate accommodation for a verified or reasonably suspected case of illness may be appealable under the student grade appeal process.
-Students who need to report an illness should contact the Student Health Center via email or call 518-276-6287.
-For student seen off campus, a student may request an excused absence via
-<http://www.bit.ly/rpiabsence> with an uploaded doctor's note that excuses
-them.

 ## Academic Integrity